troyax/coverageify/README.md

 ## Credits

-*This project was inspired by [istanbulify](https://github.com/fdecampredon/istanbulify) by François de Campredon*
+*This project was inspired by [istanbulify](https://github.com/fdecampredon/istanbulify), developed by François de Campredon*